 - ↑ Ferritin in serum (> 200 μg/L)

 - Confirmed iron overload

-Findings: homozygote C282Y mutation of the HFE gene confirms the diagnosis.
+- Findings: homozygote C282Y, homozygote H63D, or heterozygote C282Y/H63D mutations of the HFE gene confirm the diagnosis.

 - Indications: elevated liver enzymes caused by hereditary hemochromatosis; increased serum ferritin levels (> 1000 μg/L)

 - Initially 1–2 phlebotomy sessions per week; after reaching target ferritin and hemoglobin levels, phlebotomy should be performed every 2–4 months.